Waxing honeybee frames is an art easily accomplished even by a child; but practice makes perfect.

 Then place the whole broodchamber, with 10 frames with foundation wax on top of a strong active hive for a day or so; the bees will start to draw out the wax and making it a lot more inviting for any scouts on the lookout for suitable HONEY BEE TRAPS ...

 Then you'll be ready for the swarming bees ...

 Some form of wax extractor is vital for the beekeeper; obtaining this important byproduct of raw honey farming is important; otherwise you can't start waxing honeybee frames, unless you purchase it in; at great expense.

-Since working with wood is one of my hobbies, I decided to make a bees wax solar extractor; it's a lot better than heating old wax combs on a hot plate; everything boils over the moment you turn your back.
-That's what happened for years until I was booted out the kitchen, and rightly so!
+Since working with wood is one of my hobbies, I decided to make a beeswax solar extractor; it's a lot better than heating old wax combs on a hot plate; everything boils over the moment you turn your back.
+That is what happened for years until I was booted out the kitchen, and rightly so.

 By using double glazing very high temperatures can be achieved to melt the raw wax; my wax extractor has a double chamber, so the molten wax is kept in the device.

-It's sits on a metal baseplate so wax extractor can be rotated to follow the sun; it is highly effective.
+It sits on a metal base plate so wax extractor can be rotated to follow the sun; it is highly effective.

 Raw honey of course is what it's all about; commercial companies then ruin it by heating and processing; it changes the properties completely and destroys some of the important enzymes that make it unique.

 This is unheated raw honey, lightly filtered to keep the pollen granules that help with allergies and lower the glycemic index.
 It is without equal, the way the bees make it, and completely unprocessed.